A Bad New Days Production with the support of Theatre Passe Muraille

-Since 2014, Bad New Days has established a unique presence in Canadian theatre creating visually bold and physically innovative theatrical works that explore the complexity of the human condition through a volatile blend of lightness and gravity, drawing from the theatrical traditions of the past and re-imagining them in a contemporary aesthetic context.
+Since 2014, Bad New Days has established a unique presence in Canadian theatre creating contemporary, visually bold and physically innovative theatrical works that explore the complexity of the human condition through a volatile blend of lightness and gravity.

-To find out more about Bad New Days check out their website here.
+To find out more about Bad New Days click here.